sezen-dandinoglu/automation-api-portfolio/README.md

 # career-change-portfolio

 My journey into AI, data, and building a new career path

+> ⚡️ Transitioning from production systems to AI by focusing on real problem solving, not just tools.

 # 🚀 Career Change Journey: From IT Operations to AI